Donald M. Payne International Development Fellowship Program

 What is the USAID Donald M. Payne International Development Graduate Fellowship?
 The Payne Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service of the U.S. Agency for International Development (USAID).
 The program supports Payne Fellows through two years of graduate study, internships, mentoring, and professional development activities.

 The U.S. Department of State is committed to promoting a workforce that reflects the rich diversity of America.
-Therefore, applicants should strive to reflect on their talents, experiences, perspectives and backgrounds broadly, including geographic region, rural, urban, religion, sexual orientation, disability, first generation student, immigrant origin etc. The application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need is encouraged.
+Therefore, applicants should reflect on their talents, experiences, perspectives and backgrounds broadly, including geographic region, religion, sexual orientation, disability, first generation status, immigrant origin etc. Applications from members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need are especially encouraged.

-Internships and Mentoring: Fellows also participate in two internships.
-The first, an internship working on international issues in Washington, DC, will occur in the summer after being selected and before the first year of graduate study.
+Internships and Mentoring: Fellows also participate in two internships as part of the program.
+The first, an internship working on international issues in Washington, DC, will occur in the summer before the first year of graduate study.
 The second will be an overseas internship in a USAID Mission that takes place during the summer between the first and second years of graduate study.
 The program provides support of up to $10,000 per summer.
-Each Fellow will receive mentoring throughout the duration of the fellowship as well as during his/her early employment at USAID.
+Each Fellow will receive mentoring throughout the duration of the fellowship as well as during their early employment at USAID.

 Deadline Information